-Naturally, C. diphtheria may occurs in Non-spore forming the respiratory tract, in wound or on the skin of normal carriers.
-It spread by droplets or by Gram-positive bacilli C. diphtheria direct contact.
+Naturally, C. diphtheria may occurs in Non-spore forming the respiratory tract, in wound or on the skin fram-positive bacilli of normal carriers.
+It spread by droplets or by direct contact.
 The bacilli can grow on mucous membranes or skin wound and the toxigenic strains start producing exotoxin.
 The diphtheria exotoxin is heat-labile polypeptide, composed of two fragments.
 Fragment B is required for transport of fragment A into the cell.
 Fragment A inhibits protein synthesis through inhibition of polypeptide chain elongation factor leading to necrosis and neurotoxic effects.